upstash/examples/examples/nestjs-url-shortener/README.md

 ## Overview

-This tutorial guides you through the process of building a URL shortener with NestJS and utilizing Upstash Redis for efficient storage and retrieval.
+This repo guides you through the process of building a URL shortener with NestJS and utilizing Upstash Redis for efficient storage and retrieval.

 ## Features